sujaygreat/IST_ComputerScience/IST/IST 210- Databases/Flix2You Project/Flix2You Problem.md

 It is the responsibility of your team to demonstrate the nature of the solution by producing a problem document which is actually a plan to help Flix2You and solve their problem.
 Requirements for the document are detailed throughout this document.

-One of your teamís responsibilities is to ensure that each of your team members participate equally throughout the design and development of the products.
+One of your team‚Äôs responsibilities is to ensure that each of your team members participate equally throughout the design and development of the products.
 It is highly recommended that, prior to starting the project, each member of your team chooses a role from which you will play throughout the project.
 Choose the participants that you feel will most strongly make your case to the Board of Directors.

 Project Manager
 Database Administrator